Interview with Jan Henry, Graduate, French Language Diploma

 I’m Canadian, and I have lived in Victoria for the past 15 years.
 I’ve had two, thoroughly enjoyable ex-pat experiences.
 I worked as a radiographer in Bermuda in the 1980s, where I married and where my eldest daughter was born.
 From 1995–2004 our family (including a second daughter born in Victoria) lived in Saudi Arabia, where I taught ESL, an experience that provided me with a rare opportunity to meet Saudi women.

-Do you mind if we refer to your age?
-What is it?
+Do you mind if we ask your age?

 What’s your primary occupation at present?